 ROI Expectations Are Maturing

 When it comes to return on investment, 50% of companies surveyed said they’re satisfied with a 3-year payback.
-This is a significant cultural shift.
-Gone are the days when automation was expected to deliver instant returns.
-Instead, manufacturers are beginning to understand automation as a long-term productivity asset, not a one-time cost saving.
+Manufacturers are beginning to understand automation as a long-term productivity asset.
+This is why our service and support teams are so vital; we ensure those assets perform for decades, not just years.

 Final Thoughts: From Policy to Production